Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   operators or more general mechanisms) of access to remote recursive servers that offer encrypted transports when the local resolver does not offer encryption and/or has very poor privacy policies.
-For example, active blocking of port 853 for DoT or of specific IP addresses (e.g., 1.1.1.1 or 2606:4700:4700::1111) could restrict the resolvers available to the user.
+For example, active blocking of port 853 for DoT or of specific IP addresses could restrict the resolvers available to the user.
 The extent of the risk to end user privacy is highly dependent on the specific network and user context; a user on a network that is known to perform surveillance would be compromised if they could not access such services, whereas a user on a trusted network might have no privacy motivation to do so.

   In some cases, networks might block access to remote resolvers for security reasons, for example to cripple malware and bots or to prevent data